LimeChain/Fruzhin/docs/development/package/client.md

 - **Network Connectivity**: Establishes connections to the network, facilitating peer discovery and interaction without the need for full blockchain data.
 - **Warp Sync**: Employs the `WarpSyncMachine` for efficient state synchronization, allowing the light client to stay updated with the latest blockchain state with minimal data.

-## Usage

-These components are crucial for anyone looking to run a node within the Fruzhin blockchain ecosystem.
-They provide the flexibility to operate a node in full capacity or as a light client, depending on the use case and resource availability.

-- **Full Node**: Ideal for network validators and service providers who require access to the entire blockchain data.
-- **Light Client**: Suited for end-users and applications that need to interact with the blockchain without the overhead of managing the full state.